shrik450/blog/2024/scripting-with-fsharp.md

-I'll admit that I haven't used this system enough to know the gory details of where it can go wrong, but for my scripts I've had no issues with version conflicts etc, and they've happily kept chugging so far.
+I'll admit that I haven't used this system enough to know the gory details of where it can go wrong, but for my scripts I've had no issues with version conflicts, and they've happily kept chugging so far.

 ### Scaling up is easy